grakesh-lab/dti_processing/README.md

 ## Acknowledgements

-This script was created by Pavan Anand, M.D. as a member of the University of Kentucky Lab for Addiction Neuromodulation in 2022.
+This script was created by Pavan Anand, M.D. as a member of the University of Kentucky Lab for Addiction Neuromodulation in 2022-23 and is based on [the work of the ENIGMA Consortium](https://enigma.ini.usc.edu/about-2/).

 ## CHANGELOG